jerryAFK/Company-Sales-data-Analysis-/README.md

 ## 🔍 Project Title: **Revenue Insights Using Dimensional Modeling**

-Snapshot: Go to screenshots of the project to view MySQL Workbench screenshots and my handwritten notes of the introduction to the "Demo company" i have taken for this project.
+Snapshot: Go to screenshots of the project to view MySQL Workbench screenshots and my handwritten notes of the introduction to the "Demo company" I have taken for this project.

 This project presents a complete **Business Intelligence (BI)** pipeline—from raw data to a fully functional dashboard using **dimensional modeling (Star Schema)** and modern BI tools.
 The dashboard helps visualize business performance, revenue trends, and customer distribution across different dimensions like region, year, and channel.